CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 That’s fine.

-The point isn’t to block it—it’s to make it visible.
+The point isn’t to block it, it’s to make it visible.

 If something doesn’t follow governance:

 > You should have to explain why.

-That’s it.

 ---